HuuminStudio/huuminstudio.github.io/README.md

-# huuminstudio.github.io
+# HuuminStudio

-Official website, privacy policy, terms, support, and account deletion for Spot'd.
+Official HuuminStudio website and directory for LeanLine and Spot’d.